hyunho98/ad-space/README.md

 # ad-space

 Welcome to Ad Space!
 Ad Space is an open market for product advertisements.
-This app offers an easy way for companies to put up product ads that can then be picked up and run by advertising agencies.
+This app offers an easy way for companies to put up product ads that can then be claimed and run by advertising agencies.

 ## Features
 - All Users can: